-Please note that the internet version is the only version that is maintained.
+Version 2.00 July 2020 Please note that the internet version is the only version that is maintained.
 Any printed copies should, therefore, be viewed as 'uncontrolled' and as such, may not necessarily contain the latest updates and amendments.

-This guidance document has been adopted as a policy document by:
+This Policy has been adopted by:

 Organisation:

 Signed:

 Job Title:

 Date Adopted:

 Review Date:

 If your organisation would like to exclude or include any additional points to this document, please include below.
 Please note, the Community IPC Team cannot endorse or be held responsible for any addendums.